romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Which option correctly configures a GitHub Actions workflow to run for multiple events?
+Q: Which option correctly configures a GitHub Actions workflow to run for multiple events?
 <details><summary>Show the answer</summary><p>

 - **Use the on keyword in the workflow file to list multiple events like push, pull_request, and schedule**